iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> The app keeps stopping in the middle of my runs and repeats talking on each part, is there a bug?
+I have reinstalled a few times.<br> :date: __2021-04-29 20:13:38__

 > No more Michael Jordan?
 He shouldn't have been removed without a sportsperson of note prepared as a replacement.
 Personally I am not motivated by a Doctor, DJ, Comedian or a member of the general public.<br> :date: __2021-04-25 05:36:45__

 > Since update it doesn't work.
 Used to be brilliant.<br> :date: __2021-04-23 10:21:10__